mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 He later told me that it's a very deliberate strategy.
 He loves engaging with other people in the startup world, but he has only finite time to allocate to this.
 He finds that he gets a bigger bang for his buck from in-person meetups, so of the time he allocates to participating in professional communities, he dedicates nearly 100% to in-person meetups and conferences.

 Once I heard this, it made a lot of sense to me.
 There are people I met at meetups that I talked to for 30 minutes and am still in touch with today.
 That's not true of anyone I engage with on Twitter or reddit.
-There are multiple instances where I spent an hour or more engaging with someone on the Indie Hackers forum, but now I have no memory of the conversation and am not in touch with the person at all.
+There are multiple instances where I spent an hour or more engaging with someone on an online forum, but now I have no memory of the conversation and am not in touch with the person at all.

 {% assign fig_caption = "I probably spent 90+ minutes testing this user's app and giving him [feedback on Indie Hackers](https://www.indiehackers.com/product/libate/-L_2noyl2XS5xGWrIwTp?commentId=-L_QMW3ruNo_97Jevk4T).
 I barely remember the interaction and doubt that he remembers me." | markdownify | remove: "<p>" | remove: "</p>" %}